doctrine/orm/docs/en/tutorials/getting-started.rst

 properties and references should be persisted and what constraints should be applied to them.

-Metadata for entities are configured using a XML, YAML or Docblock Annotations.
-This Getting Started Guide will show the mappings for all Mapping Drivers.
-References in the text will be made to the XML mapping.
+Metadata for an Entity can be configured using DocBlock annotations directly in the Entity class itself, or in an external XML or YAML file.
+This Getting Started guide will demonstrate metadata mappings using all three methods, but you only need to choose one.

 .. configuration-block::